Earn your certifications or recertification online in 2–5 hours

 10% off with 2 courses, 15% off with 3

 With +$15 try CPR at home with our inflatable manikin

-Getting your PALS, BLS and ACLS recertification or certification card is remarkably simple with our courses.
+Getting your PALS, BLS and ACLS recertification or certification is remarkably simple with our courses.

 Just follow these steps to begin your training.
 Don’t worry, we walk you through every step once you sign up.

-Once you have passed the test, you will immediately be able to download an instant provider card.
-We will also mail you a physical card within one business day.
-Can't wait for your certification or BLS renewal?
-Pennsylvania medical professionals we've got you covered.
-For those of you in an extreme hurry, we also offer next-day shipping for your hard copy provider card at an additional cost.
+Once you have passed the test, you will immediately be able to download an instant provider eCard.
+Upon request, we will mail you a physical certificate within one business day.
+Can’t wait for your certification or BLS renewal?
+Pennsylvania medical professionals we’ve got you covered. certificate at an additional cost.

 Health indicators reported from state and national health agencies are summarized below as they pertain to medical professionals who are required to carry a Pennsylvania PALS, ACLS or BLS.